SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

 - When I looked at tenure rates, the institutions I wanted were tenuring about 1 in 14 of their junior faculty.
-That meant almost certain failure: although I'm pretty smart, all my competitors were equally smart, and all willing to work 80 hours a week for years&hellip; and 1 in 14 was the _best odds_ of success.
+That meant almost certain failure: although I'm pretty smart, all my competitors were equally smart, and all willing to work 80 hours a week for years&hellip; and 1 in 14 was the _best_ chance of success.

 So&hellip; I turned my back on my childhood dream and took an industrial job.
 I had the connections to get a nice gig doing symbolic AI, and then worked into selling myself for